ohmlabs/ohm/readme.md

 * Concatenate JavaScript Files
 * Minify JavaScript Files
 * Restart the Server (Using Forever)
+* Reload the Browser using (LiveReload)

-To compile:
+To compile and run:

 ```sh
 grunt
 node boilerplate.js
 ```
-To start the server as a daemon and watch for changes:
+To compile, start the server as a daemon and watch for changes:
 ```
 grunt forever:start watch
 ```